bosun-monitor/bosun/docs/expressions.md

 ### promtags(metric string, endDuration string, startDuration string) Info
 {: .exprFunc}

-promtags returns the tag ("tag" ~= "Label" in Prometheus terminology) for the metric.
+promtags returns various tag information for the metric  ("tag" ~= "Label" in Prometheus terminology).
 It does a raw query (querying the metric only) for the provided duration and returns the tag information for the metric in that given time period.
 This is not meant to be used in alerting, it is for use in the expression editor for getting information to build queries.

 The result has the following Properties:

  * Metric: The name of the metric
  * Keys: A list of the tag keys available for the metric
- * KeysToValues: A map/dictionary of tag keys to an array of their unique values
+ * KeysToValues: A map/dictionary of tag keys to a list of their unique values
  * UniqueSets: A list of unique tag key/value combination pairs that represent complete series

- Examples: `promtags("up", "10", "")`, `["it]promtags("container_memory_working_set_bytes")`.
+ Examples: `promtags("up", "10", "")`, `["it"]promtags("container_memory_working_set_bytes")`.

 # Annotation Query Functions
 These function are available when annotate is enabled via Bosun's configuration.